 The Company must efficiently design and implement a Risk-Based Analysis focused on Money Laundering or Financing of Terrorism, designed to identify activities actually performed and match them to the level of risk that it is exposed to, derived from the products, services, customers, countries, countries, geographic areas, distribution channels or technologies in its operations.
-The respective analysis must include at least the following documents:
+The Company must consider the legally applicable requirements, best practices and international standards regarding Anti-Money Laundering and Countering-Terrorism Financing.